 Our public bike share system is getting bigger and even better.
 We will add more than 70 new stations in Boston, starting in 2018.
 We're bringing service to new neighborhoods and adding capacity in our existing service area.

 Memberships are great for anyone who will be using Hubway for an extended period of time.
 Passes are great if you only plan on using Hubway for a few days.

 Regardless of how you join, every trip under 30 minutes is free.
 Usage fees apply for any trip over 30 minutes.

 Passes can be purchased at any station.
 To take out a bike, use your ride code, or buy a bike key for $3 at a station with a key dispenser

 Memberships can be purchased online.
 You will get a key in the mail that you can use to take out bikes.
 While you wait for your key, you can use your credit card at the kiosks to get a ride code.
 You will not be charged again.

-Low-income residents of Boston may be eligible for a $5 annual membership.
+Low-income residents of Boston may be eligible for a $50 annual or $5 monthly membership.